Madawaska River (Ontario)

-The Madawaska River is a river in the Saint Lawrence River drainage basin in Ontario, Canada.
+The Madawaska River is the largest tributary of the Ottawa River in the St. Lawrence River drainage basin in Ontario, Canada.
 The river is 230 km long and drains an area of 8470 km2.
 Its name comes from an Algonquian band of the region known as "Matouweskarini", meaning "people of the shallows".

 Geography

 The Madawaska River rises at Source Lake in geographic Canisbay Township in the Unorganized South Part of Nipissing District, in the highlands of southern Algonquin Park.
 It flows east, dropping 380 m before emptying into the Ottawa River at Arnprior.